MJHutchinson/ExtrinsicGaugeIndependentVectorGPs/examples/wind_interpolation/README.md

 ```
 python gp_interpolation_clean.py
 ```
-(remember to change the filename back to gp_interpolation and add the necessary data to the log folder).
+(maybe better to change the filename to gp_wind_interpolation.py or something and remember to add the necessary data to the log folder).

-In order to perform the experiment from scratch with different settings, then follow the instructions below:
+In order to perform the experiment from scratch with different parameter settings, then follow the instructions below:

-## 1. Installing dependencies
+## 1. Installing additional dependencies
 To run the experiments, you need to first install the package in `requirements_experiments.py`.
-Additionally you will need to install `xesmf` and `cartopy`.
-These are more tricky to install.
-The reccomended method is via conda.
+Additionally you will need to install `xesmf`, which is more tricky to install.
+The recomended method is via conda.

 ```
 conda install -c conda-forge xesmf
-conda install -c conda-forge cartopy
 ```

 ## 2. Downloading the data